gm521/trolled/README.md

 # You've Been Trolled Virus
-This is a homemade virus me and my friend made at school.
+This is a homemade virus me and my friend made at school.__
-YBT (You've been trolled) can only be opened on windows.
+My friend was the idea man while I was the programmer.__

-We included a batch file to close it just incase it gets out of hand.
+__
-Do not use this file for malicious purposes.
+YBT (You've been trolled) can only be opened on windows.__

-My friend was the idea man while I was the programmer.
+We included a batch file to close it just incase it gets out of hand.__